Special Educational Needs and Disability Report

 Our school’s SEND provision

-Our expert team of staff includes the SEN Coordinator, Higher Level Teaching Assistants and Teaching Assistants.
-The SEN Coordinator is responsible for the day-to-day operation department including:
+Our expert team of staff includes the SEND Coordinator, Higher Level Teaching Assistants and Teaching Assistants.
+The SEND Coordinator is responsible for the day-to-day operation department including:

 • developing and reviewing the Special Educational Needs Policy;